 These changes obviously worked, as we had no problems conceiving!

 As I write this today, our firstborn is now 12-weeks old.

 And our family lives on a 50-acre plot of land in rural New Zealand.

 View this post on Instagram

-We are free from nnEMF (we live in what I call a 'dumb home, no wifi, no blue tooth, no smart devices).
+We are free from non-native electromagnetic fields (nnEMF).
+We live in what I call a 'dumb' home: no Wi-Fi, no Bluetooth, no 'smart' devices, etc.

-We produce 70% of our food - all organically grown.
-Including grassfed beef and lamb.
-Free range chicken and eggs.
-And a huge vege plot and orchard.
+We produce 70% of our food—all organically grown including grass-fed beef and lamb, free-range chicken and eggs and a huge vegetable plot and orchard.

 Me on my farm in rural New Zealand

 I continue to perform health and fitness experiments while learning about health, diet, training and supplementation.

 My time is split between Dad duties, household duties, farm duties, garden duties and of course research and writing as I aim to publish one new blog a week.